mate-academy/js_promise_function_DOM/README.md

 ### Task: Promise function

 To complete this task, you should create a function that returns a `Promise`.

 Create function `waitFor` which takes two parameters:
 - `element` - DOM element;
 - `eventName`, such as `click`, `input` and `blur`.

-The function returns a Promise which should be resolved when `eventName` happened on `element`.
+The function returns a `Promise` which should be resolved when `eventName` happened on `element`.
-Function should print the message with text: `It was ${eventName} on the element: ${element.nodeName}, id: ${element.id}.` For example: `It was click on the element: INPUT, id: login.`
+Function should return the notification message with text:
+`It was ${eventName} on the element: ${element.nodeName}, id: ${element.id}.` For example: `It was click on the element: INPUT, id: login.`

-Hint: You have to use <div> elements with class `message` to notify users about resolved or rejected promises.
+Create a function `printMessage` which takes one parameter `message` and returns a <div> element with notification message above.
+Notification message should have class `message`.

+All promises are called in `callPromise.js` file.
+Implement only `waitFor` and `printMessage` functions.

 Hint: For convenience, several inputs and buttons have been added to the DOM.
 Use them for testing your function.